geoschem/geos-chem/test/GCClassic/README.md

 `-e /path/to/env-file` specifies the file that is used to initialize the software environment.
 This file will typically contain either `module load` or `spack load` commands.

+`-l` specifies that the LSF scheduler will be used to run the integration/parallelization test scripts.

 `-p partition` specifies the partition for the SLURM or LSF scheduler.
-You may omit this for running interactively
+You may omit this for running interactively.

+`-s` specifies that the SLURM scheduler will be used to run the integration/parallelization test scripts.

 You can also use long names for the option switches:
 - `--directory` instead of `-d`